mrmeku/brackets-closure-linter/README.md

 brackets-closure-linter
 =======================

-[Brackets](http://brackets.io/) extension that provides hooks to the [Closure Linter](https://developers.google.com/closure/utilities/).
+A [Brackets](http://brackets.io/) extension that provides hooks to the [Closure Linter](https://developers.google.com/closure/utilities/).
 The Closure Linter is a utility that checks JavaScript files for style issues such as operator placement, missing semicolons, spacing, the presence of JsDoc annotations, and more.

 Installation
 ---